ADMISSION ARRANGEMENTS FOR THE ACADEMIC YEAR 2019/2020

 If a parent wishes to transfer their child from another school without moving home, the Headteacher will contact the child’s current school to ascertain the situation so that our academy is able to offer the correct support should the child be offered a place.
 It is also expected that the parent/carer of the child, along with the child themselves when appropriate, visit our academy and meet with the Headteacher before any place will be offered.

 Parents/carers have the right to appeal if a place is not offered to their child.
 Appeals will be handled in line with the School Admissions Appeals Code and the Governing Bodies policy on admission appeals.
 Class sizing in EYFS & KS1 is limited by Infant Sizing Legislation to 30 pupils per class.
 If you wish to appeal a decision please download and complete the Admission Appeal Form.
-The completed form should either be sent via Royal Mail or scanned and sent electronically to email@example.com or delivered in person to Mrs Pratten at Stoke Community School.
+The completed form should either be sent via Royal Mail or scanned and sent electronically to email@example.com or delivered in person to the office at High Halstow Primary Academy.